 18. Dare to explore the spooky trails at Pioneer Farms.

 Venture onto the haunted trails with a Ghost Tour at historic Pioneer Farms and find funny and super-scary surprises along the way.
-Come early and bring the family to enjoy historically based workshops and a general store.
+Come early and bring the family to enjoy fun historic workshops and the general store.

 19. Immerse yourself in the colorful celebration of Día de los Muertos.

-From late October through early November in Austin, celebrate Día de los Muertos, the Mexican holiday that remembers loved ones who have passed.
+From late October through early November, observe Día de los Muertos in Austin, the Mexican holiday that remembers loved ones who have passed.
 Several virtual and in-person cultural events throughout the month will feature music performances, art exhibits and more.
-Be sure to attend the 41st annual Viva la Vida celebration on October 26.
+Be sure to attend the 42nd annual Viva la Vida festival and parade on October 25.

-21. Tune in to the spooky Halloween Children’s Concert by the Austin Symphony.
+21. See the spooky Halloween Children’s Concert by the Austin Symphony.

-On October 20, tune in with the kids for a frightfully fun, online symphonic performance with the annual Halloween Children’s Concert.
+On Oct.
+26, take the kids to a frightfully fun symphonic performance with the annual afternoon Halloween Children’s Concert.
 Bonus points if your kiddos watch in costume!
+Pre-concert activities include musical crafts, games and the instrument petting zoo.

 22. Get in the spirit at a UT football game and tailgating party.

-23. Cheer on both the Men's and Women's U.S. National Soccer Teams.
+23. Cheer on the Men's U.S. National Soccer Teams.